-and let $\text{Int}(P(t\mathfrak{a}))$ be the points in this convex hull with integer coordinates.
+and let $\text{Int}(P(t\mathfrak{a}))$ be the points in the topological interior of this convex hull.
 Then Hara and Yoshida show \cite[Theorem 4.8]{HY03} using the existence of log resolutions in the toric category that test and multiplier ideals of monomial ideals coincide, and so by \cite{How01}

 \end{example}